How to Make Gordon Ramsay Carrots? A Perfect Step-by-Step

 Brighten up the flavors with a touch of citrus.

-- Method: Add the citrus juice during the deglazing step and finish with zest for a burst of fresh flavor.
+• Method: Add the citrus juice during the deglazing step and finish with zest for a fresh flavor.

 Flavor Profile: The citrus balances the sweetness of the honey and adds a refreshing note to the dish.